 - Cover your ears with your hands.

-- Place your index fingers one each above your eyebrows and the rest of your fingers over your eyes.
+- Place each index finger above your eyebrows and the rest of your fingers over your eyes.

-- Next, put gentle pressure to the sides of your nose and focus on your brow area.
+- Next, put gentle pressure on the sides of your nose and focus on your brow area.

 - Keep your mouth closed and breathe out slowly through your nose, making the humming “Om” sound.

 A 2017 research review showed that Bhramari pranayama may quickly reduce breathing and heart rate.
 This tends to be calming and can prepare your body for sleep.

 To practice the three-part breathing exercise, follow these three steps: